 What to expect from your doctor

-- Have you ever had a child with spina bifida or other birth defects?
+- Have you ever had a child with spina bifida or other conditions at birth?

 - Is there a family history of spina bifida?